DomokunOo/Etch-a-Sketch/README.md

 Dealt with trying to store num value to retain grid if prompt value was invalid.

+Also had a bit of trouble handling invalid prmopts.

 Duration of project: ~3 days.